-Over the course of six chapters Martino, Capri and Fabio explore signs and symptoms of RTT, along with an overview of treatment, therapy and interventions for those living with the condition, focusing on technological aids such as eye-tracking and ICT and new neural techniques.
-They also explain the consequences of the reclassification of Rett Syndrome from "Pervasive Developmental Disorders" to "Neurology Disorders", resulting in a significant change in diagnosis and treatment for the condition.
+Over the course of six chapters, Fabio, Caprì and, Martino explore signs and symptoms of RTT, along with an overview of treatment, therapy, and interventions for those living with the condition, focusing on technological aids such as eye-tracking and ICT and new neural techniques.

-Chapter 3: Living with the condition of Rett Syndrome: quality of life and family systems
+3: Living with the condition of Rett Syndrome: Quality of life and family systems

 6: Practical ways to manage the condition at school

 Rosa Angela Fabio is Full Professor of General Psychology at the University of Messina, Italy.

 Tindara Caprì is Contract Professor at the University of Messina, Italy.